Jacksonblair/boardproj/notes.md

 				- Save as... (saves as a post-link to one of your boards)
 				- Delete (Should only show if user is owner of board)

-		Post-links?
+# Post-links?
 	+ Add a post to your board from another board.
 	If the original is deleted?
-				idk
+		Make post-link a new type of schema in the db
+		Or just add it as a post to the board?
+With a post_link_id, post_link_orig_author, post_link_orig_board

+			What if someone updates the linked post?
+				Whenever a post is updated, it should look for posts that have a post_link_id matching the post id ...
+And then update those posts to match.

+				...

+			What if someone deletes the linked post?
+				If a post is deleted, it can look for matching post links, and update them to show that the original post has been deleted.

+ALTER TABLE posts
+ADD COLUMN
+post_link_id INTEGER REFERENCES posts (id) DEFAULT NULL, post_link_orig_author VARCHAR(100) DEFAULT NULL, post_link_orig_board INTEGER REFERENCES posts (board_id) DEFAULT NULL, post_link_orig_exists BOOLEAN DEFAULT FALSE;

+CREATE TABLE posts (
+	id SERIAL PRIMARY KEY,
+	title VARCHAR(150) NOT NULL,
+	description VARCHAR(300),
+	content TEXT,
+	category VARCHAR(50) NOT NULL,
+	board_id INTEGER REFERENCES boards (id), created TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW(), target_date TIMESTAMP, author VARCHAR(100), author_id INTEGER REFERENCES users (id) NOT NULL, pinned BOOLEAN DEFAULT false NOT NULL
+);

 		Settings page for boards
 			- Delete button
 			- Public setting
 			- Add users access

+		Activity page for index
+			- Last x posts for boards;

 		FINAL STYLING